AndyRightNow/nej-mocha/README.md

     $ npm install nej-mocha --save-dev
     ```

-2. Make sure you have a `test` folder under your working directory.
-All `.js` files will be run recursively in this folder.
-Or you can specify other test folder in the configuration file.
+2. Configure your test files in `nej-mocha.conf.js`.
+If not, all `.js` files under `/test` in your working directory will be run recursively.

 3. Run the tests: